-Praised as "the asset of the show both vocally and histrionically" and "surely, Ms Govednik dominated the stage" (The Gazette of Montreal and Le Devoir), the Serbian-born mezzo-soprano made her European debut as Carmen in a Franco-German co-production which toured France, Germany and Poland in 2009.
+Praised as "the asset of the show both vocally and histrionically" and "surely, Ms Govednik dominated the stage" (The Gazette of Montreal, Le Devoir), the Serbian-born mezzo-soprano made her European debut as Carmen in a Franco-German co-production which toured France, Germany and Poland in 2009.
 Ms Govednik has since been a regular on Canadian and European stages.
+Her recent appearance include Mercédès in the Opera Kelowna's production of Carmen and the creation of Grizelda in the East Van Opera debut-production Alma by local libretist and composer A. Cocciani.

 Govednik has collaborated with conductors: Julian Wachner (Opera McGill), Jean-Marie Zeitouni (OSM), Alexis Hauser (McGill Symphony), Aleksandar Kalajdzic (AIMS Symphony), Jean-Philippe Tremblay (SALR), Robert Ingari (Choeur et ensemble de Joliette), Marc David (OSL), Jon Washburn (VCC), Cristian Gort (Musica Viva) and Sylvia Tabor (OIM), as well stage-directors: Graeme Murphy, Alain Gauthier, Jeannette Aster, François Racine, Gulliermo-Silva Marin, and Eric Chalifour.